-This year, the Resolver team joined 400 risk leaders at the Risk Management Society (RIMS) annual ERM conference on November 3-6, 2019 in New Orleans.
+This year, the Resolver team joined 400 risk leaders at the Risk Management Society (RIMS) annual Enterprise Risk Management conference on November 3-6, 2019 in New Orleans.

 The conference provides a great opportunity to network with risk leaders and to learn more about the strategic and tactical initiatives that they are using to advance the practice of risk management in their organizations.
 Throughout the week, there were three major themes that were prominent in the sessions and discussions:

 - Managing emerging risks

 How are ERM teams quantifying and presenting their value to the company?
 The answer is that it depends.
 In one session, the speaker shared that ERM teams are working to change the perception of their teams away from being the risk police to being value providers that support initiatives throughout the organization.
 But in order for them to support value management, ERM teams need to gain earlier visibility into initiatives, rather than just being looped in to react to crises.
 He presented an interesting model of reacting to change, particularly how companies tend to manage internal change as a reaction to external change.

 The focus on value quantification exposed two major gaps that most risk teams need to address:

 - The need for a more operational focus to provide insight all the way down to the front-line user and specific risk events

 - The need to digitize the manual techniques of coordinating risk assessments, collecting risk event data, and managing exception workflows and loss events using new technologies.

 The most promising technique for proving the value of an ERM program is to quantify loss events and reduce the number of loss events by implementing controls recommended by risk teams.
 One way to quantify loss events is to use technology and software that automates the collection of metrics in a systematic way that makes reporting on these loss events part of the everyday workflow for the business units.